In this article, the use of text auto-replacement feature in ApexSQL Complete will be described.

 In the Auto-replacement window object’s name will be automatically inserted in the With field:

 Type the text of an auto-replacement token for a selected database object in the Replace this text field:

 To use a created token just type the assigned text and press Space or Enter and it will be replaced by the assigned SQL statement or an object name

 For example, if the cp token is assigned to the Create procedure statement, type the cp in the query window, press the Space key and it will be replaced with the Create procedure statement:

 USE [AdventureWorks2014] GO CREATE PROCEDURE

-If you have more tokens in the query window they will be replaced in the whole script:
+If there are more tokens in the query window, they will be replaced in the whole script: